 Class A Fires – Extinguish with Water

 The first type of fire is the class A fire.
-This type of fire ignites from common fuel sources, like wood, trash, fabric, paper and plastics.
+This type of fire ignites from common fuel sources, like wood, trash, fabric, paper, and plastics.
 Class A flames burst out accidentally.
 Trash and dumpster fires are prime examples of Class A fires.
-It is noteworthy to mention that dumpster and trash fires do not pose as a hazard to anyone, except those trying to extinguish the flames.
+It is noteworthy to mention that dumpster and trash fires do not pose a hazard to anyone, except those trying to extinguish the flames.
 In a trash fire, valuables do not exist.
-As human life is the one element at risk, those attempting to put out the fire should take extreme precaution to protect themselves.
+As human life is the one element at risk, those attempting to put out the fire should take extreme precautions to protect themselves.

-Extinguish a Class A fire with water or monoammonium phosphate.
+Extinguish a Class A fire with water or mono ammonium phosphate.
 Stream a continuous supply of water from the hose to put out the fire.
 Do not enter the dumpster, as the contents within are unknown.
 Combustible and hazardous materials may explode at any given time.
 If you detect or suspect the presence of hazardous materials within the trash, contact your local environmental specialist right away.

 Class B Fires – Extinguish by Depleting Oxygen

 Class B fires are known to result from an explosion of flammable liquids or gases.
 Flammable liquids include petroleum-based oils or paint, tars, alcohol, oils, solvents, gasoline and kerosene.
 Flammable gases include butane and propane.
 Industries that frequently deal with flammable liquids and gases should take extra precaution to ensure the fluids, lubricants and paints they work with on a daily basis do not combust.